zacnider/fhevm-example-advanced-simplelottery/docs/SimpleLottery.md

 @notice Check if entropy is stored
 @return True if encrypted entropy is stored

-@notice Get EntropyOracle address
+@notice Get encrypted randomness address
-@return Address of EntropyOracle contract
+@return Address of encrypted randomness contract

 @notice Reset lottery to start a new round
 @dev Clears participants and allows new entries